-In response to public witness concerns about potential impact on historic sites, witness Green stated in his Affidavit that NTE hired expert consultants who have already performed archeological, historical and cultural resource reviews and field surveys.
-Those results were provided to the State Historic Preservation Office (SHPO) for review.
-The site was recommended as ineligible for inclusion on the National Register of Historic Places (NRHP), and no further work was recommended.
+In response to public witness concerns about potential impact on historic sites, NTE witness Green stated in the Green Affidavit that NTE hired expert consultants who have already performed the archeological, historical and cultural resource reviews and field surveys.
+Those results have been provided to the State Historic Preservation Office ("SHPO") for review.
+The site was recommended as ineligible for inclusion on the National Register of Historic Place ("NRHP"), and no further work was recommended.
 SHPO concurred with these recommendations and further agreed that no sites deemed eligible for the NRHP would be impacted by the proposed undertaking.